 - Increased focus and concentration

-For many people, starting martial arts classes is important because it offers them weapon-free skills for self defense.
+For many people, starting martial arts classes is important because it offers them weapon-free skills for self-defense.
 In our troubled times, martial arts classes can teach you how to protect yourself in the case of an attack.
-Many parents, especially of young girls, see this as an important skill for their child to learn.
+Many parents, especially young girls, see this as an important skill for their child to learn.

-For many people, learning martial arts is part of a healthy ageing practice.
-Not all martial arts are easy or quick to learn and earn certifications, so if you’re looking for a few basic moves that can help you learn self defense, you might want to consider these classes:
+For many people, learning martial arts is part of a healthy aging practice.
+Not all martial arts are easy or quick to learn and earn certifications, so if you’re looking for a few basic moves that can help you learn self-defense, you might want to consider these classes: